MAziz-0/My-Portfolio/README.md

 ### Existing Features
 - Feature 1 - The Bootstrap based Navigation toggler was used to ensure a navigation bar that is both stylish and responsive to modern websites and smartphones.
 When using the website on a low pixel count the toggler uses the three line toggler (also known as the hamburger toggler) to minimise and maximise the menu.
 - Feature 2 - Using Parallax scrolling is a feature intended as a design choice to make the website appealing and easy on the eyes.
-Potential employers or fellow developers are the target audience so I deemed it necessary to create a website that had high performance and an aesthetic value.
+Potential employers or fellow developers are the target audience so I deemed it necessary to create a website that performs well and has aesthetic value.
 - Feature 3 - Bootstrap Carousel was used to create a modern and automated approach to displaying information, having a moving slide alongside a parallax scroll feature was used to make the website look more dynamic and animated.
 This is also necessary to fit more information in a single scrolling page without having to link new pages to target.

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

 - [HTML]
     - The project uses **HTML** to create the basic content